Quantcast

 Cut your colored paper into feather strips and glue them to the back of the turkey body.
 You can leave these colored feather strips blank or write something you’re thankful for on each one.
 You could even wait to write what you’re thankful for when you pluck the feather each day.

-Now it’s ready for Plucking!
-Everyday you get to remove a colored feather strip, getting you closer to Thanksgiving.
+Now it’s ready for plucking!
+Remember to remove a colored feather strip every day.
+You’ll be getting closer and closer to Thanksgiving!
+So much fun.

 OR, if you want to keep your turkey intact, here’s an alternative: